-XF-73 for the treatment of antibiotic resistant gram-positive and gram-negative bacterial burn wound infections
+XF-73 for the treatment of antibiotic resistant Gram-positive and Gram-negative bacterial burn wound infections

-In 2016 the global topical anti-bacterial market was estimated at \$6 billion.
+The global topical anti-bacterial market has been estimated to be valued at approximately \$6 billion.

-The company has a strong Phase 1 clinical, pre-clinical, in vitro and in vivo infection model data set which demonstrates the efficacy of topically applied XF drugs against gram-positive and gram-negative bacteria, including MRSA, Pseudomonas aeruginosa and Acinetobacter baumannii.
+The company has a strong Phase 1 clinical, pre-clinical, in vitro and in vivo infection model data set which demonstrates the efficacy of topically applied XF drugs against Gram-positive and Gram-negative bacteria, including MRSA, Pseudomonas aeruginosa and Acinetobacter baumannii.
 In some cases, unformulated XF drugs have been shown to be as active as existing, marketed antibiotics.

-Destiny Pharma plans to develop XF-73 as a new dermal drug for the prevention/treatment of infections associated with diabetic foot ulcers.
-The data that will be generated from this program over the next two years could also support a wide range of indications including impetigo, acne, atopic dermatitis, bacterial infected skin lacerations, candida skin/vaginal infection and treatment of serious bacterial burn wound infections.
+Destiny Pharma is developing XF-73 as a new dermal drug for the prevention/treatment of infections associated with diabetic foot ulcers.
+The data that is being generated from this programme over the next twelve months could also support a wide range of indications, including impetigo, acne, atopic dermatitis, bacterial infected skin lacerations, candida skin/vaginal infection and treatment of serious bacterial burn wound infections.